Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ## Templates

-In Icinga 1.x templates are identified using `register 0`.
-Icinga 2 uses the `template` identifier.
+In Icinga 1.x templates are identified using the `register 0` setting.
+Icinga 2 uses the `template` identifier:

     template Service "ping4-template" { }